Best Voice Journaling Apps in 2025 (Updated for 2026)

 Recent updates have brought an improved audio recorder with AI-processed transcription, which narrows the gap between Day One and more specialized voice tools.
 The Apple Watch integration is genuinely useful — you can use Siri shortcuts to start an audio recording without touching your phone, which is about as low-friction as voice journaling gets.

-Day One uses end-to-end encryption and automatic backups, with export options in PDF, plain text, and JSON to ensure your entries are always accessible.
-The security credentials are strong.
+Day One uses end-to-end encryption and automatic backups, with export options in PDF, plain text, and JSON.

 Ideal if: You’re an Apple ecosystem user who wants voice journaling integrated with photos, written entries, and life documentation in one place.